-Table 22-1 Sample Youth Routine
+Sample Youth Routine

-Body Part Exercises
+Exercises

-Total body warm-up Marching, jogging, jumping rope, jacks, skips, arm circles, and so on
+Marching, jogging, jumping rope, jacks, skips, arm circles, and so on

-Upper body

-Back All fours spinal stabilization
+All fours spinal stabilization

-Chest Modified push-up
+Modified push-up

-Lower body

-Butt and legs Squat, lunge
+Squat, lunge

-Abdominals Plank, basic abdominal crunch, bicycle
+Plank, basic abdominal crunch, bicycle

 Lifting Weights Before and After Baby

 Thankfully, we live in a modern era where research now supports that it's okay for a woman to be active while she is pregnant.
 Being physically fit helps you through your pregnancy and speeds your recovery after you have a baby.
 Pregnancy, however, isn't a time to increase your training program.
 What you should strive for is to maintain a healthy moderate level of activity.
 Always check with your healthcare provider before you start an exercise program when you're pregnant and continue to evaluate the safety and appropriateness of your training as your pregnancy progresses and after you give birth.